THE TRANSITION FROM ONE LEVEL OF CARE TO THE NEXT

-These 5 levels of treatment signify benchmarks on the path of continuum that highlight the intensity of care provision, and which can move up or down without being categorized into a new level of care.
+These 5 levels of treatment signify benchmarks on the path of a continuum that highlight the intensity of care provision, and which can move up or down without being categorized into a new level of care.

-This level of intervention provides services for individuals regarded to be at a risk of developing problems related to substance abuse.
+This level of intervention provides services for individuals regarded to be at risk of developing problems related to substance abuse.
 It provides services for situations where there is insufficient data for referral in substance abuse diagnosis.

 Early intervention treatment exercise focuses on the associated risk factors in predisposing drug abuse to an individual, while educating on the potential negative impact of drug abuse on their lives.

 The duration of early intervention relies on the patient’s understanding of the risk factors of substance abuse, and whether they will adjust their behaviors to avoid the path to addiction.

 Also, there is close monitoring for symptoms that would inform on a patient’s need for higher treatment levels.